 - Make sure your puppy is adequately exercised.
 Don’t go running your puppy for miles because doing so is unhealthy.
 Vigorously exercising a puppy before they are done growing is dangerous for a puppy’s bones and growth plates.
 However, do make sure your puppy is allowed to run, adequately exercised and fulfilled energetically.

 - Teach your puppy to take food and treats gently.
 To do this, make a fist with your puppies low-value kibble in your fist, and hold it at your puppy’s nose/head level.
 When your puppy begins to paw at your hand and nibble at your fingers, keep or close your fist.
 The moment your puppy moves away from your hand, open your hand and feed your puppy slowly.
 If your puppy eats the food too fast or is too aroused, close your fist again and start the cycle again until they eat the food slower.

 - Your puppy may be biting out of pain or a medical issue.
 Make sure your puppy’s medical issues and health needs are taken care of.
 Also, your puppy might simply be hungry, thirsty, or have to eliminate.

-- Use time outs effectively.
+- Use timeouts effectively.
 To do so, you must immediately remove the puppy or yourself from the environment the moment a transgression occurs.
-Give your puppy time to cool-off and self-soothe and making the association between hard bites on a person’s hand or skin = removal of a person.
+Give your puppy time to cool-off and self-soothe and make the association between hard bites on a person’s hand or skin = removal of a person.
 If your puppy won’t stop biting you, immediately leave the room and go elsewhere for at least 30 seconds then come back and try again.